dereknovak/Capstone-Prep-LS/aws/notes.md

         - Up to 5 seconary (r-only) regions, replcation lag is less than 1 second
         - Up to 16 Read Replicas per secondary region
         - Helps for decreasing latency
+        - Allows you to have an Aurora Replica in another AWS Region
         - **Typical cross-region replacation takes less than 1 second**
 - Aurora Machine Learning
     - Enables you to add ML-based predictions to your application via SQL